Please read through this guide, not a long read, it may answer the majority of your questions regarding the website's functionality.

 To start advertising, simply follow the steps below:

 - Create an ad using the "Create new" link.

-- You'll be presented a wall of ad formats to choose from, choose one and supply the image file to upload in the form below.
+- You'll be presented with a wall of ad formats to choose from, choose one and supply the image file in the form below.
 Despite there isn't a limit for the image filesize, all images above the recommended filesize are re-sampled, also the limit for animated images.

-- After you create the ad, you can start use it to post exchanges and bids.
+- After you've created the ad, you can start using it to post exchanges and bids.

 - To post a bid or an exchange, use the search page, or a specific user/comic profile.
-On any of the pages you have listed the available ad formats that can be bid/exchanged.
-You have the possibility to use auto buttons on such pages, for a quick post without page refresh.
+On any of those pages you have listed the available ad formats that can be bid/exchanged.
+Those pages provide quick buttons, for posting without page refreshing need.

-- To post bids, all you need is an ad of the same format, and a sufficient account balance to support the bid amount.
+- To post bids, you only need an ad of the same format, and a sufficient account balance to support the bid amount.

 - To post exchanges you also need to be a publisher, in order to use your own site in the exchange.
 Money is not required for exchanges.